linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Accounting Recap- R&D, Intangibles, M&A & Goodwill.md

 	- One could argue the amortization assured that managers had to earn what they paid in the acquisition
 - There were two ways to account for M&A transactions
 	- Purchase method
-	- Pooling of Interest method (no goodwill)
+	- Pooling of Interest method (no [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#IFRS AND US GAAP RESEARCH & DEVELOPMENT|goodwill]])
 	- Firms had strong preference for pooling (to avoid amortization)
-- FASB eliminated pooling but stipulated that goodwill is reviewed for impairment
+- FASB eliminated pooling but stipulated that [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#IFRS AND US GAAP RESEARCH & DEVELOPMENT|goodwill]] is reviewed for impairment
-	- More details on next slide,  but involves determining if FV of goodwill declined
+	- More details on next slide,  but involves determining if FV of [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#IFRS AND US GAAP RESEARCH & DEVELOPMENT|goodwill]] declined
 	- In principle,  good idea
 	- But it gives massive discretion to firms

-#### IFRS AND US GAAP: GOODWILL AND REVALUATIONS
+#### IFRS AND US GAAP: GOODWILL AND REVALUATIONS [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#IFRS AND US GAAP RESEARCH & DEVELOPMENT|goodwill]]

 ![](9d252087872803f897a93788aa079289.png)